- After being criticized for a slow response to SARS, China is once again facing global scrutiny for its handling of the new coronavirus.

 Within months, SARS spread to more than two dozen countries in Europe, North America, South America, and Asia.

-Chinese officials have already responded to the outbreak by quarantining millions of people in affected cities and restricting domestic and international travel.
+In China, officials responded to the COVID-19 outbreak by quarantining millions of people in affected cities and restricting domestic and international travel.

-It took several months before the Chinese government started sharing information with the World Health Organization.
+It took several months before the Chinese government started sharing information with the World Health Organization (WHO).

 During that time, the Chinese public was kept largely in the dark about the new illness, which the 2004 report said “heightened anxieties, fear, and widespread speculation.”